-Students in their clinical years have an opportunity to participate in a research elective.
+Students in their clinical years have an opportunity to participate in an Extended Curriculum for Research.
 Students can opt to complete up to 12 consecutive months of research in Doha or elsewhere if approved.
 During this time, students are not involved with clerkships or other clinical electives.
 Students must secure sponsorship with a primary investigator in an area of interest to them.